Are you looking to shed some extra pounds and wondering if low-energy-density foods hold the key to successful weight loss?

 - Moving from low-protein to high-protein corresponds with a 27% reduction in calories.

-- Moving from lower to higher intakes of potassium, calcium, fibre, and sodium per calorie also correspond with a lower calorie intake.
+- Moving from lower to higher intakes of potassium, calcium, fibre, and sodium per calorie also corresponds with a lower calorie intake.

-- The multivaraite analysis shows that some of the satiety benefit previously attributed to protein is actually due to other micronutrients.
+- The multivariate analysis shows that some of the satiety benefit previously attributed to protein is actually due to other micronutrients.